 Luz Chapi, Community Programme Manager

 Luz has been with Globalteer for 5 years and is passionate about her work and helping people.
-In addition to running our after-school education Programme, Picaflor House, Luz is in charge of identifying new initiatives to develop new projects to help local communities.
+In addition to running our after-school education Programme, Picaflor House, Luz is in charge of identifying new initiatives to help local communities.
 By working closely with the communities she is able to identify long-term, sustainable solutions that address real needs.
 Luz speaks Spanish, English and the local indigenous language, Quechua; which is extremely useful to her work as many people in rural villages of Peru only speak Quechua.